team-earth/data/climate-change-adaptation/README.md

 ## ⚙️ How This Was Made

 - Seeded with AI guidance to draft obstacle trees and solution banks
-- Modeled on the F.L.O.W. framework for problem-solving (Future, Limiting factors, Opportunities, Workstreams)
+- Modeled on the GOSR framework for problem-solving (Goal, Obstacles, Solutions, Resources)
 - Refined using environmental science literature and policy experience
 - Structured to support data visualization, public discussion, and program coordination